ClementNerma/Rave/README.md

 The repository's folder is now set up.

-**Troubleshooting:** Due to known issues with some dependencies, you may have to install the build tools package in order to make the SilverNight build tools work, by running:
+**Windows troubleshooting:** Due to known issues with some dependencies on Windows, you may have to install the build tools package in order to make the SilverNight build tools work, by running:

 ```bash
 npm install --global --production windows-build-tools
 ```

-In a terminal with `sudo` / Administrator rights.
+In a terminal with Administrator privileges.

 ### Build